-Everybody Smokes: Pretty much all the characters have a casual smoke every so often — it's even a bonding moment for Dr Turner and Sister Bernadette, who share a smoke after a particularly difficult delivery.
-He does seem a bit surprised when she takes him up on his offer, but it's likely that's only because he's never seen her smoke before.
+Everybody Smokes: Pretty much all the characters (except, with one significant exception, for the nuns) have a casual smoke every so often — it's even a bonding moment for Dr Turner and Sister Bernadette, who share a smoke after a particularly difficult delivery.
+He does seem a bit surprised when she takes him up on his offer, but it's likely that's only because he's never seen her (or, again, any of the nuns) smoke before.
 Justified, though, given the time period.

 Dr Turner: We're like an officer and a sergeant the morning after the Somme!
 And that's not to say I see myself as the officer. [takes a smoke] I feel as though I should offer you one.